How do I know if I have genital warts?

 - smooth-topped bumps (papules or nodules)

-Warts vary on color can range from flesh-colored to pink to reddish brown.
-Warts that have a brown pigment or those that are very red may be more likely to be caused by HPV16,18.
+Warts vary in color, ranging from flesh-colored to pink to reddish brown.
+Warts that have a brown pigment or those that are very red may be more likely to be caused by HPV 16 or 18.

 Where do they occur?

 They are found most often in the areas of highest friction during sexual activity.
 Genital warts can be found anywhere in the genital or anal area.
 The appearance of these warts in the anal area can occur in the absence of anal sex.
 Importantly the virus can also involve the vagina and cervix as well as the skin at the entrance of the anus and urethra.
-It possible for some of the viruses to infect the larynx and throats of newborns as they pass through an infected birth canal.
+The virus can also be transmitted from mother to child as the virus can infect the larynx and throats of newborns as they pass through an infected birth canal.

 Can I feel the warts?